This post may contain affiliate links. Read my full disclosure policy.

-A modernized, White Bean Stew called Cassoulet Vert with a Lemony Kale Pesto that is meat-free and that can be made in an Instant Pot!
+A modernized, French-inspired White Bean recipe called Cassoulet Vert with a Lemony Kale Pesto that is meat-free and that can be made in an Instant Pot or on the stovetop.
 Fast, healthy delicious!
-See recipe notes for stovetop instructions!
-Updated 11/2019
+Can be made in 30-minutes using canned white beans.

 The happiest people are not the ones who achieve the most.
-They are the ones who spend more time than others in the state of flow. ~ from
+They are the ones who spend more time than others in the state of flow. ~ Ikigai

 Originating in France, cassoulets were once considered peasant food – economical beans baked long and slow with whatever meat was available, getting its name from the clay pot it was baked in.
 This version breaks all of these rules.